 For pencils, any HB, B, and H pencils will do.
 I prefer using Blackwing pencils which are available in National Book Store as well.
 If you would like to explore color pencils, I am using watercolor pencils by Derwent Inktense which I got from my favorite Shopee store, as well as Faber Castell’s.

 Aside from the papers, paints, and pencils, you would need a mixing palette where you mix your paints.
-You may use any white ceramic or melamine plate for this.
+You may use any white ceramic or resin palettes.
 One of the artists I follow on Youtube uses butcher tray when mixing watercolor.
-My shop also has mixing palette that’s good enough for watercolor or gouache tubes because it’s compact and thus, perfect for when you travel and want to paint in-situ.
+My shop also has mixing palette that’s good enough for watercolor or gouache tubes because it’s compact and thus, perfect for when you travel and want to paint en plein air (outdoors).

 Learn How to Draw Simple Subjects